yarden7696/yarden7696-miniProject_ML/README.md

 ## About the project :
-This project include 5 learning machine algorithms:
+### This project includes 5 machine learning algorithms -
 •	Logistic regreession
 •	Svm
 •	Random Forest
 •	KNN
 •	Adaboost

 The dataset that we work with is Fake news classification.
 The information that we used is: